-In the area of southern Manatee County, Sarasota County, western DeSoto County and the central and western portions of Charlotte County, the intermediate aquifer system has three recognized aquifers defined as the upper, middle and lower permeable zones.
-These zones may also be referred to as PZ1, PZ2, and PZ3, respectively, and are separated by varying thicknesses of low permeability confining units.
-In other areas where the intermediate aquifer exists, one or more of the permeable zones may pinch out or combine with other permeable zones.
-The approximate northern boundary of the intermediate aquifer runs unevenly across Polk, Hillsborough and Pinellas counties.
-The intermediate aquifer is used primarily for public supply, domestic use and irrigation.
+In southern Manatee County, Sarasota County, western DeSoto County and the central and western portions of Charlotte County, the Hawthorn aquifer system is made up of the Peace River aquifer, upper Arcadia, and lower Arcadia aquifers.
+These aquifers are separated by varying thicknesses of low permeability confining units.
+In other areas where the Hawthorn aquifer system exists, one or more of the aquifers may pinch out or combine with other aquifers.
+The approximate northern boundary of the Hawthorn aquifer system runs unevenly across Polk, Hillsborough and Pinellas counties.
+The Hawthorn aquifer system is used primarily for public supply, domestic use and irrigation.